SAhmed48/reactjs-concepts/README.md

 }
 ```

-- You can set application basepath on creating application build.
+- You can set an application basepath on creating an application build.
 - You can serve multiple builds using this approach.

 ```